alovak/alovak.com/source/articles/2017-12-12-map-of-a-cto-land.html.markdown

 Operations are about how and how well we do and deliver things.
 It's about portfolio/project/product management, processes, collecting data and metrics, measure and report results, implement improvements.

-In my practice, it's usually achived or at least started from finding the flows, adding transparency and visibility to processes and data.
+In my practice, it's usually achived by finding the flows, adding transparency and visibility to processes and data.

 Having a map helps me to move forward with less fear and more energy.